-At Skin to Love, we offer two skin treatments which do this.
+At Skin to Love, we offer two skin treatments that do this.
 The first treatment is called Veinwave which uses a technique called thermocoagulation.
-Veinwave involves using a tiny, fine insulated needle which is carefully applied to the targeted vessel, heating it and in turn, destroying it.
+Veinwave involves using a tiny, fine insulated needle that is carefully applied to the targeted vessel, heating it and in turn, destroying it.
 The surrounding tissue is not affected by the treatment.

 It is worth mentioning that with any type of non-surgical vascular treatment, some blood vessels can refill and surface again and new blood vessels will still have the ability to present themselves in the future so, in some instances, occasional maintenance treatments may be required to keep on top of these symptoms.

-Regenlite, as mentioned above, is a pulsed dye laser which is also used for background redness (not just the broken veins).
+Regenlite, as mentioned above, is a pulsed dye laser that, uses intense pulsed light to help reduce and manage background redness (not just the broken veins).
 Multiple studies show significant improvements in skin redness following the pulsed dye laser for rosacea, which is used for erythema in the same way you use it for specific broken vessels; the laser targets blood vessels below the surface of the skin, in the desired area(s), and is absorbed by the haemoglobin.
-In turn, the blood vessels which so often dilate in rosacea skin and cause the red, flushed appearance are destroyed.
+In turn, the blood vessels which so often dilate in rosacea skin and cause the red, flushed appearance is destroyed.